 Hu, M., Huang, J., Zhu, O., Wilson, B.J., Sun, Z., and Tong C. Patterns of nitrogen and phosphorus stoichiometry in coastal herbaceous wetlands along the East China Sea.
 Plant and Soil.
 In review.

 Servais, S., Kominoski, J.S., Wilson, B.J., Charles, S.P., Gaiser, E.E., Mazzei, V., and Troxler T.G.
 Quantifying microbial mechanisms of soil carbon loss with saltwater intrusion in freshwater wetlands: experimental tests of elevated salinity and phosphorus.
 Geoderma.
-Submitted.
+In Review.